Today I’m going to introduce a few Travel Photography ideas with the shot list that I usually use in my trips.

 The idea here is not only to document the locations we visit but also the means of transportation we take.

 I am personally not a fan of big zoom lenses.
 I feel more like spying than taking a photo.
-Besides, it’s very noticeable by everyone.
+Besides, it’s very noticeable to everyone.

 My shot list always includes two locations when I visit a city, the bus and the train station.